Why is there a specific diet for female athletes?

 Long ignored, the physiological characteristics of women (especially athletes) are now better understood.
-Between hormonal fluctuations, specific energy needs and the increased risk of deficiencies, appropriate nutrition is becoming an essential lever for performance, health and recovery .
+Between hormonal fluctuations, specific energy needs, and an increased risk of deficiencies, appropriate nutrition becomes an essential lever for performance, health, and recovery .

 The female cycle is divided into 4 phases , each with its own effects on energy, mood, appetite and training capacity:

-D25-D28: premenstrual → hormonal drop, food cravings, water retention.
+Days 25-28: Premenstrual → hormonal drop, cravings, water retention.

-Adapting your diet to these variations means avoiding slumps and making the most of each phase.
+Adapting the diet to these variations means avoiding slumps and making the most of each phase.

-Relative Energy Deficiency in Sport (RED-S) occurs when an athlete consumes less energy than they expend over the long term.
+Relative Energy Deficiency in Sport (RED-S) occurs when an athlete consumes less energy than she expends over the long term.

 Consequences :